 NOTE: I know this is kinda written like a medical crib sheet, but I thought it might be fun to write it like that.
 Obviously RPGs are a leisure hobby – treat it that way!

 I play and run a large variety of games.
-I’ve also created several settings over the years, with much of the information also appearing in the wiki.
+I’ve also created several settings over the years.
 I’m trying to list them all here!

 - D&D Against the Odds setting